Gaining Voice through Injury: An Interview with Iván Sandoval-Cervantes

 CB: In your piece, you mostly follow Alicia, the founder of Eco-Canis, in her attempts to give voice to and obtain justice for Justicia, a brown and white pit bull she rescued.
 At some point, you write, “[a]lthough Alicia claimed to be the voice of the voiceless, specifically of the dogs she had under her care, the voice of Justicia remained largely absent, though the possibility of retelling her story lingered in the air.”
 Your ethnographic work accounts for many of these in-between states, where “voice” is both present and absent, valued and dismissed, embodied and disembodied, etc… How did you manage these tensions in the field?
 Were there instances where it was difficult to hold together the multiplicity of voices at play?

 ISC: In the context of Ciudad Juárez, where people committing abuse against animals are in many cases in positions of authority, animalistas have to find a way to balance their attempts at voicing injustices and their own safety.
 So there is always this tension in what they do, there are always multiple interests and actors at play, including neighbors, family members, donors, and others.
 When animalistas rescue dogs or other animals, they often engage in situations that are potentially dangerous and not only because of the danger of rescuing a stressed animal.
 I tried to reflect these tensions in the paper.
 But as I wrote and revised the paper, I also started thinking that the potential of the “animal voice” existed in its promise, so even if it never actualized, the fact that activists claimed that voice made it exist in a way.
-So, there was this tension, too, of the promise of the voice that would sometimes morph into something else, like in this case, in the voice of a human trying to balance their own personal lives and their activism.
+So, there was this tension, too, of the promise of the voice that would sometimes morph into something else, like in this case, in the voice of humans trying to balance their own personal lives and their activism.

 CB: As concerns about climate change and environmental collapse intensify, the issue of whether non-human entities, such as animal species or ecosystems, should be granted legal personhood has emerged as a pressing topic.